freenas/freenas-docs/userguide/account.rst

 * **Change E-mail:** used to change the email address associated with the account.

-.. note:: It is important to set the email address for the built-in *root* user account as important system messages are sent to the *root* user.
+.. note:: It is recommended to set the email address for the built-in *root* user account as important system messages are sent to the *root* user.
 For security reasons, password logins are disabled for the *root* account and changing this setting is highly discouraged.

 Except for the *root* user, the accounts that come with %brand% are system accounts.
 Each system account is used by a service and should not be used as a login account.
 For this reason, the default shell on system accounts is
 `nologin(8) <https://www.freebsd.org/cgi/man.cgi?query=nologin>`__.
-For security reasons, and to prevent breakage of system services, do not modify the system accounts.
+For security reasons and to prevent breakage of system services, do not modify the system accounts.

 .. index:: Add User, Create User, New User